chromaui/chromatic-docs/embed.md

 # Embed stories

-Chromatic supports the oEmbed standard which means you can embed stories in Medium articles, Notion pages, and countless other platforms.
+Chromatic supports the oEmbed standard, which means you can embed stories in Medium articles, Notion pages, and countless other platforms.
 All you need is the URL for a Storybook published on Chromatic.

 ## Embed a story with the toolbar